-When I was researching what more I could do from Nice, I found that Ventimiglia could be an excellent day trip from Nice, after exploring the places around the French Riviera.
+When I was researching what more I could do from Nice, I found that Ventimiglia could be an excellent Day Trips From Nice France, after exploring the places around the French Riviera.

 So let us dive in!